luckplat/PicoWinder-FFB-PRO/README.md

 * Microsoft **SideWinder Force Feedback Pro**
 * Gameport / DA-15 version
 * RP2040 or RP2040-Zero
-* appropriate DA-15 interface wiring
+* suitable DA-15 wiring
 * original or compatible SideWinder external power supply

-This project is specifically intended for the **Microsoft SideWinder Force Feedback Pro Gameport joystick**.
+This project is for the **SideWinder Force Feedback Pro Gameport version**.

-It is not intended for the later native-USB **SideWinder Force Feedback 2**, which does not require this type of Gameport-to-USB conversion.
+It is not intended for the later native-USB **SideWinder Force Feedback 2**, which does not need this type of Gameport-to-USB adapter.

-See the hardware documentation in this repository before wiring the adapter.
+Check the hardware documentation in this repository before wiring the adapter.

 ---

 ## Flashing

-The ready-to-use firmware is available from the **FINAL GitHub Release**.
+The ready-to-use firmware can be downloaded from the **FINAL GitHub Release**.

 To flash it manually:

 1. Connect the SideWinder / Gameport side of the adapter.
-2. Hold **BOOTSEL** while connecting the RP2040 / Pico to USB.
+2. Hold **BOOTSEL** while connecting the RP2040 to USB.
-3. The RP2040 should appear as a USB mass-storage drive.
+3. The RP2040 appears as a USB mass-storage drive.
 4. Copy:

    `firmware/PicoWinder_FFB_PRO_FINAL_A22.uf2`

    to the RP2040 drive.
 5. The board reboots automatically.
-6. Reconnect normally if necessary.
+6. Reconnect normally if needed.

-Windows should enumerate the USB Product String as:
+Windows 10/11 should enumerate the device as:

 **`Picowinder FFB PRO`**

-Windows can cache the friendly name of an existing USB device instance.
-Removing and re-enumerating the device can refresh the displayed name.
+Windows may keep an older cached device name.
+If that happens, removing the old device instance and reconnecting the adapter should refresh it.

 ### Firmware SHA-256

 `49279876c95b18d4316cdd96e057593b9fdb733f064c0650adf3d5b9416b8103`

-The public **FINAL** release corresponds internally to the validated **A22** development build.
+The public **FINAL** firmware corresponds internally to the validated **A22** development build.

 ---

-## Development and validation

-Development relied heavily on measurement and reproducible testing rather than trial-and-error tuning.
+## How it was tested

+A lot of the development work was based on captures and binary checks rather than simply changing code until the joystick "felt better".

-Tools and methods included:
+Tools used during development included:

-* real SideWinder hardware testing
+* real SideWinder hardware
-* generic DirectInput Force Feedback utilities
+* DirectInput FFB test utilities
 * Condor 3
 * USBPcap
-* Wireshark / USB packet analysis
+* Wireshark
 * ELF symbol inspection
-* linker-placement verification
+* linker-placement checks
 * disassembly
 * UF2 → RAW reconstruction
 * binary comparison
 * SHA-256 verification

-The fundamental development rule became:
+The basic rule became:

-**Change one variable at a time and verify it.**
+**Change one thing at a time and test it.**

-Several apparently reasonable firmware changes were rejected because testing showed regressions or because the original diagnosis proved incorrect.
+Several changes that looked sensible on paper were discarded because they caused regressions or because further testing showed that the original diagnosis was wrong.

 ---

-## Source structure
+## Source code

-The final firmware was developed incrementally through binary-audited wrappers and targeted patches.
+The final firmware was developed incrementally with wrappers and targeted binary patches.

-It was **not** produced from one monolithic edited C project.
+It was **not** built from one single edited C project.

-For transparency and reproducibility, this repository contains several complementary source paths.
+The repository therefore keeps several views of the source.

 ### `exact_rebuild/`

-Contains the material required to reproduce the exact physically validated FINAL firmware.
+Contains what is needed to reproduce the exact physically tested FINAL firmware.

-This is the authoritative path when binary reproducibility matters.
+Use this path when exact binary reproducibility matters.

 ### `source/history/`

-Contains the actual C, ASM, linker and Python artifacts produced throughout development.
+Contains the real C, ASM, linker and Python files created during development.

 ### `source/final_modules/`

-Contains the final logical firmware modules in a more readable form.
+Contains the final firmware logic split into readable modules.

 ### `source/clean_integrated_project/`

-Contains a maintainable integrated C-source reconstruction intended for future development.
+Contains a cleaner integrated C-source reconstruction intended as a starting point for future development.

-**Important:** firmware newly compiled from the clean integrated tree must be considered a new firmware build until it has been validated again on real hardware.
+A firmware compiled from this clean tree should be considered a **new firmware build** until it has been tested again on real hardware.

-It should not automatically be assumed to be binary- or behavior-identical to the validated FINAL firmware.
+It should not automatically be assumed to behave exactly like the validated FINAL release.

 ---

-## Development rule
+## A note for future development

-The current firmware is **FINAL because it works**.
+The current firmware is marked **FINAL because it works**.

-Do not casually modify or "clean up":
+Some parts may look tempting to simplify or rewrite, but many of them exist because a real problem was found during testing.

+In particular, be careful when changing:

 * SideWinder message pacing
 * reset timing
 * native auto-center handling
 * DirectInput / PID semantics
 * effect-table handling
-* periodic gain translation
+* periodic gain
 * Spring response
 * axis filters
 * USB/HID execution paths

-without first identifying a reproducible defect.

-Future changes should ideally include:

-1. reproduction of the problem
+If a new problem is found, the preferred approach is:

+1. reproduce it
-2. USBPcap capture
+2. capture the USB traffic
-3. identification of the exact failure
+3. identify where it actually fails
-4. one controlled modification
+4. change one thing
-5. before/after comparison
+5. compare before and after
-6. binary audit
+6. verify the resulting binary
-7. real SideWinder hardware testing
+7. test it on a real SideWinder

-A successful compile alone is **not** sufficient validation.
+A successful compile by itself does not mean the firmware is validated.

 ---